aerdman1/henryhowler/docs/Gene Henry's Branch/dan-cindy/recollections-of-a-weakling-1.md

 ---
-title: Recollections of a Weakling
+title: 'Recollections of a Weakling:'
+excerpt: >-
-excerpt: Conflict Resolution as the Youngest of Four Brothers   Remember by Dan in 2025
+  Conflict Resolution as the Youngest of Four Brothers
+  Remember by Dan in 2025
 deprecated: false
 hidden: false
 metadata: